ioanclarke/ioanclarke/README.md

 **Howdy** 🤙🏻

 I'm Ioan 🐉
-I'm studying a Master's degree in Computing at Cardiff University 🖥
+I'm a Graduate Software Developer at Auto Trader 🖥
-I love Python and I'm currently learning Java, Javascript and HTML/CSS ⚔️
+I love Python and but I'm mostly using Java at the moment ⚔️
 You can check out my site here ➡️[🍐🍊🍋🍌🍉🍇🍓](https://ioanclarke.github.io)⬅️

 <!--